How are Ayurveda, meditation, quantum physics, and the placebo effect all related?

-In the late 1980s, I was teaching a pulse reading course to a group of lay people in Los Angeles.
-About halfway through the all-day seminar, one student fainted and fell to the floor.
+In the late 1980s, I was teaching a pulse reading course to a group of students in Los Angeles.
+About halfway through the all-day seminar, a student fainted and fell to the floor.
 We supported him, and after a few moments, he said he was fine and wanted to continue with the course.
 I somewhat reluctantly continued teaching.

 After the seminar that day, I sat down with him to see how he was doing.
 He said that he had only fainted once before in his entire life—in Mexico about 10 years prior.
-He said just like in Mexico, he got clammy, broke into a cold sweat, a wave of nausea came over him, and he woke up on the floor.
+In both instances, he had gotten clammy, broken into a cold sweat, succumbed to a wave of nausea, and woken up on the floor.

-He told me that ever since he had fainted in Mexico, he had a chronic pain in his mid-back and under his liver on the right side.
-He had been to every doctor, healer, and shaman he could find to help with his nagging pain for ten years, and that was the reason he was taking my pulse class.
-He told me that as he was taking his own pulse, the pain got worse.
+He told me that ever since he had fainted in Mexico, he’d experienced chronic pain in his mid-back and under his liver.
+He had been to every doctor, healer, and shaman he could find to help with this nagging pain, and that was the reason he was taking my pulse class.
+In the class, he had noticed that when he took his pulse, the pain got worse.
 The same feeling of clamminess and nausea he experienced in Mexico came over him again.
-The more he took his pulse, the more intense the pain became, until he blacked out.
+The longer he took his pulse, the more intense the pain became, until he blacked out.

-After the course that day, I asked him if I could call him in a few days to see how he was doing.
-When I called him a week or so later, he told me that the pain he had in his liver and mid-back for 10 years had completely resolved—he was free of any pain or discomfort.
-I would see him from time to time when I traveled back to Los Angeles and he would always make a point to come and tell me how grateful he was and that his pain was still gone.
+I asked him if I could call him in a few days to see how he was doing.
+When I did, he told me that the pain he had experienced in his liver and mid-back for 10 years had completely resolved—he was free of any discomfort.
+I would see him from time to time when I traveled back to Los Angeles and he would always make a point to come and tell me how he was still pain-free, and grateful.

 We RecommendAncient Pulse Reading Made Easy

-According to Ayurveda, the pulse can enhance awareness.
-When the body is directed to become more aware of itself, it can heal itself.
-We all know that the body can heal—spontaneous remissions and the placebo effect are scientific facts, but still unexplained.
+According to Ayurveda, observing your pulse can enhance awareness, and when the body is directed to become more aware of itself, it can heal itself.

 While the healing placebo effect is undisputed, it has been more of a nuisance for researchers than a viable tool to help folks get well.
 It works so well that researchers had to devise an elaborate protocol called a double-blind study, where both the real and fake medicines are studied.

-The question that begs to be asked is: Why isn’t the placebo effect taken seriously?
+The question is: Why isn’t the placebo effect taken seriously as potential therapy?
 There’s no dispute over its therapeutic benefit.
 In fact, the effectiveness of the placebo is nothing short of phenomenal, ranging from 35% to a whopping 82% effective in some studies.1-3

-For a western drug to be approved, all the drug has to do it outperform the placebo in one of the clinical trials.
-Literally, a drug can be outperformed by a placebo sugar pill in 7 out of 8 clinical trials, and then still be approved as a new drug.
+It is surprising how powerful the placebo effect is, and how commonly its benefits are simply accepted.
+For example, when the Food and Drug Administration (FDA) approves a drug, all the drug has to do is outperform the placebo in one of the clinical trials.
+Literally, a drug can be outperformed by a placebo sugar pill in 7 out of 8 clinical trials, and still be approved as a new drug.1

-In one of the classic placebo studies, a group of medical students were given one of two pills.
+In one of the classic placebo studies, medical students were given one of two pills.
 One group thought they were receiving a sedative and the other group a stimulant.
 They both received sugar pills.
-In the group that received the “sedative,” more than 2/3 felt drowsy, and the students that took two pills reported feeling sleepier than the students who just took one.
+In the group that received the “sedative,” more than two-thirds felt drowsy, and students who took two pills reported feeling sleepier than the students who took just one.

-The group that took the “stimulant” pill felt more energy, but what was surprising was that 1/3 reported feeling side effects ranging from dizziness and headaches to numbness and staggered gait.
+The group that took the “stimulant” pill felt more energetic, one-third of the group also surprisingly reported feeling side effects ranging from dizziness and headaches to numbness and a staggered gait.
 Only three out of the 56 students reported feeling nothing.2

-In another study on post-surgical pain, 75% of patients suffering from post-operative wound pain reported satisfactory relief after only an injection of sterile saline.3
+In another study on post-surgical pain, 75% of patients suffering from post-operative wound pain reported satisfactory relief after an injection of sterile saline instead of an active pain medication.3

 In another study on antidepressants, 51 subjects were divided into two groups.
 One group received a placebo and the other an antidepressant.
 Both groups experienced relief from depression, but surprisingly, the placebo group saw measurable changes in the prefrontal cortex of the brain that the antidepressant group did not.
 This surprising result was measured by a technique developed by UCLA called cordance, which measures regional brain activity.6